How do I enable Two-Step Verification?

 The Two-Step Verification process requires you to enter your password, as well as a random code obtained from a device that you have physical access to.
 If the code is sent via email, it can be accessed remotely, which bypasses the security benefit of the second step of verification.

 How does Two-Step Verification work if multiple users access my seller account?

 Because Two-Step Verification is tied to the login of the individual accessing the account, there should be no impact to your account as long as everyone accessing it has their own user account/login.
 If you have multiple people who access your selling account using the same login credentials, Amazon recommends that you set up a unique user login for each person accessing your account.
 Sharing login credentials with multiple people:

 If you have multiple users who share the same user ID and password for Seller Central, we recommend setting up each user with secondary user permissions.
 For more information on how to do this, see Set user permissions.
 Once the secondary user permissions have been set up, these users will need to set up Two-Step Verification on their first login.

 Will Two-Step Verification affect my Amazon buyer account?

-Yes, enabling Two-Step Verification on your seller account will also enable Two-Step Verification on your buyer account.
+Yes.
+Two-Step Verification is applied to the login of the user accessing your Seller Central account.
+If you use the same login to access your buyer account, you will be required to enter your Two-Step Verification code when you log in to the Amazon retail site.
 If you don’t want to have Two-Step Verification on your buyer account, you can open a separate Amazon account for buying.
-However, we recommend using Two-Step Verification on all of your accounts because it can help protect them from unauthorized access.
-You can minimize the number of times you receive a code by selecting Don’t ask for codes on this device during setup or when signing in.
+However, we recommend using Two-Step Verification on all of your accounts because it can help protect them from unauthorised access.

 Will enabling Two-Step Verification affect my third-party connections?
 (For example, screen scrapers, integrators or data aggregators.)